 3. Rain Gear

 I thought that Rain Gear should have it’s own topic for no other reason that it rains a lot on the Appalachian Trail.
 At times the rain is enough to make people quit the trail and go home to their warm and dry home.
 Rather than quitting the trail be prepared for extended periods of rain.
-I used a Lightweight Rain Jacket from Outdoor Research and Lightweight Rain pants from Outdoor Research.
-I have used and trusted this rain gear on all my thru hikes to complete the hiking ‘Triple Crown’.
-On the Appalachian Trail I used a lightweight Umbrella from 6 Moon Design.
-I was impressed.
+I used the Outdoor Research Helium II Rain Jacket and Outdoor Research Hellium Rain Pants.
+I have used and trusted this rain gear on all my thru hikes to complete the hiking ‘Triple Crown‘.
+Another Appalachian Trail Tip is to use the Six Moon Design Hiking Umbrella. lt is lightweight and very impressive.
 Read my Gear Review, click here.

 4. Food and Resupply and Bounce Boxes